Emilsone/Emilsone/README.md

 ### Hello there welcome to my home 👋 I'm Ezekiel Lawson  a  Frontend Developer  who has a passion for learning, exploring, teaching web technologies, building user-friendly websites

-- 🔭 I’m currently working on a link shortener(shortly) from one of the challenges from the FrontEnd Mentor challenge
+- 🔭 I’m currently working on a Meal dashboard tracker
 - 🌱 I’m currently learning How to live with vue 😄
 - 👯 I’m looking to collaborate  with people -  who are working on products & sharing ideas with developers across the board.